Newby Hall Gardens near Ripon is the perfect place to meet up with family and friends as there really is something for everyone.

 At Newby Hall we really strive to help you have a very bespoke wedding with no packages and set suppliers.

-We have a wide variety of rooms and spaces available for your ceremony and reception, from a church to the state gallery or perhaps a marquee, you'll certainly find what you're looking for.
+We have a wide variety of rooms and spaces available for your ceremony and reception, from a church to the statue gallery or perhaps a marquee, you'll certainly find what you're looking for.

 Set in 40 acres of beautiful gardens bounded by the River Ure, Newby is a truly unique setting in which to entertain guests.
 The elegant 17th-century Wren house with its exquisite Adam interiors provides an atmospheric venue.
 Perfectly placed to cater for a dinner, drinks party, conference or activity day, the House and grounds have much more to offer than most standard venues.